All Episodes

 Yeah.

-And but thank God we have that ability to get someone like this out of office.
+But thank God we have that ability to get someone like this out of office.

-That's you know, the people that put him in office are as scary as he is.
+That's, you know, the people that put him in office are as scary as he is.

-Except they're they're coming around now.
+Except they're coming around now.

 You know, there were a lot of people.

-She was just fed up with the GOP.
+That caller we had who voted for Obama, she was just fed up with the GOP.

 She was not even voting for Obama.